Robert R. McCormick Foundation

 The Robert R. McCormick Foundation does not have a public application process.
 Applications for funding are extended by invitation only.
 At this time, unsolicited letters of inquiry are not accepted.

-The foundation operates with a proactive approach to grantmaking, identifying organizations through their strategic priorities and community partnerships.
-These investments are partnerships with organizations that have the experience, local knowledge, and inclusive relationships to propel their communities forward.
+The foundation operates with a proactive approach to grantmaking, identifying organisations through their strategic priorities and community partnerships.
+These investments are partnerships with organisations that have the experience, local knowledge, and inclusive relationships to propel their communities forward.

 Grant decisions are made through trustee discretion based on the foundation's strategic focus areas and identified community needs.